lelarry26/js-lab-oop-v2/README.md

 ![](./images/githubCodeButton.png)

-- Copy the path in the dialoge box
+- Copy the path in the dialogue box
 - Navigate to a location on **your local computer in VSCode** where you keep your homework
-- Clone this repsository by typing the following command in your terminal
+- Clone this repository by typing the following command in your terminal

 ```
 clone [`path that you just copied`]